34 Handy Italian Language Learning Tools for Fun, Fast Progress

 This is a great website for those looking to find Italian speakers to practice with.

 While it’s not exclusively for oral communication, the website allows users to connect and decide how to communicate on their terms.
-That means that Skyping is totally an option!
+That means that Zoom is totally an option!
 You can even toggle search options to find someone who’s open to live voice chat before contacting them.

 Listening Comprehension Activities